 She is memorialized on the road that leads up to the Washington State Reformatory at MCC.
-In 2018, officials named the road “Plant Engineer Benjamin Marshall-Correctional Officer Jayme Biendl Memorial Lane.”
+In 2018, officials named the road “Plant Engineer Benjamin Marshall-Correctional Officer Jayme Biendl Memorial Lane (YouTube video).”
 Benjamin Marshall was fatally wounded by two inmates during a nighttime escape attempt–also at the Reformatory–in 1951

 Corrections facilities across the state have memorial plaques with her name.
 At the DOC’s Headquarters in Tumwater, she is memorialized in an Artist sketch, along with the sketches of other correctional staff who have died in the line of duty.